Fermented wheat germ extract

 Description

-Fermented wheat germ extract (FWGE) is industrially produced and in clinical use.
-The production of FWGE involves fermenting wheat germs of the genus Triticum vulgaris by adding baker’s yeast (Saccharomyces cerevisiae).
-The medically active substances of FWGE are not yet known.
+Fermented wheat germ extract (FWGE) is industrially produced by fermenting wheat germs of the genus Triticum vulgaris with the addition of baker’s yeast (Saccharomyces cerevisiae).
+The medicinally active substances of FWGE are not yet known.

-It has been proposed that 2,6-dimethoxy-p-benzoquinone and 2-methoxy benzoquinone found in wheat germ might act antiproliferative because of its high redox potential.
-FWGE is believed to increase efficacy of chemo- and radiotherapy, to reduce its side effects and to improve quality of life.
+FWGE has been marketed as a dietary supplement for cancer patients.
+In the context of cancer, FWGE is believed to increase efficacy of chemo- and radiotherapy, to reduce their adverse effects and to improve quality of life.

 Efficacy

-Although eight controlled clinical trials consistently reported positive results, the evidence for the claimed benefits is very weak, due to high risk of bias in trials published to this date.
+Although six controlled trials consistently reported positive results, the evidence for the claimed benefits is very weak, due to high risk of bias in trials published.
 No placebo-controlled trials have been carried out.

 Safety

-There is no toxicity known by the intake of FWGE.
-Side effects are rare and mild.
+There is no known toxicity from ingestion of FWGE.
+Adverse events are rare and mild.

 Description

 The production of FWGE involves fermenting (i.e. transforming sugar into ethanol by microorganisms) wheat germs of the genus Triticum vulgaris by adding baker`s yeast (Saccharomyces cerevisiae), adding filtered air and controlling the pH-level and temperature.
 The process takes about 18 hours.
-The dried product which is available on the market contains 63.2% FWGE and as technological addatives 35% maltodextrin and 1.8% kolloidal silicondioxid1,2,6.
-Dimethoxy-p-benzoquinone is used to standardize and robustify the production process and amounts up to 0.4 mg/g are found in the final product.
-2-Methoxy benzoquinone can also be detected in the final product2.
+The dried product which is available on the market contains 63.2% FWGE and as technological additives 35% maltodextrin and 1.8% kolloidal silicondioxid (Hidvegi 2002, Pfeifer 2006, Sukkar 2008).
+Dimethoxy-p-benzoquinone is used to standardize the production process and amounts up to 0.4 mg/g are found in the final product.
+2-Methoxy benzoquinone can also be detected in the final product (Hidvegi 2002).

 Application and dosage

 FWGE is dissolved in water and applied orally.
-The author’s of clinical trials used dosages of FWGE ranging from 8.5 g once to 9 g twice daily3-6.
-In a study of children the authors administred 12 g/m2/day4.
-A dose of 8.5 g/day contains 1.7 mg of 2,6-dimethoxy-p-benzoquinone which is equivalent to the consumption of 700 g of whole wheat bread7.
-According to the U.S. Department of Agriculture, individuals who are on a diet primarily based on whole wheat products have a daily intake of about 15 g wheat germ8-10.
+The authors of clinical trials used dosages of FWGE ranging from 8.5 g once to 9 g twice daily (Barabas 2006, Demidov 2008, Jakab 2003, Sukkar 2008).
+In a study of children, the authors administered 12 g/m2/day (Garami 2004).
+A dose of 8.5 g/day contains 1.7 mg of 2,6-dimethoxy-p-benzoquinone which is equivalent to the consumption of 700 g of whole wheat bread (Posner 1985).

 No single substance has been found that could explain the claimed antimetastatic, apoptotic and immune modulatory effect of FWGE.
-While Szent-Györgyi attributed the main effect to benzoquinones, it seems now most unlikely that these are the main active ingredients2,11.
+While Szent-Györgyi attributed the main effect to benzoquinones, it seems now most unlikely that these are the main active ingredients (Hidvegi 2002, Johanning 2007).

 Legal issues

-FWGE is available as a nutrient supplement in many countries.
+FWGE products are available as nutritional supplements in many countries.

-Eight controlled clinical trials in adults were carried out with patients diagnosed with head and neck cancer, malignant melanoma, and colorectal carcinoma and in children with diverse malignancies3-6,17-19; they are described in Table 1.
-All trials reported benefits of FWGE treatment: two studies found longer overall and progression-free survival times4,5, two studies identified reduced relapse rates3,5, three trials showed improved quality of life6,17,19 and another study found reduced incidence of febrile neutropenia18.
-However, the evidence that treatment with FWGE confers benefits to cancer patients is very weak, as all study data were at high risk of bias: only one study was a randomized clinical trial and all studies were open labelled, had small sample sizes, and poor reporting quality.
+Despite encouraging results from the studies reported here, the evidence that treatment with FWGE confers benefits to cancer patients is very limited, as all study data were at high risk of bias: only one study was a randomized clinical trial (RCT), and all studies were open label, most had small sample sizes, and poor reporting quality.
 All trials used the same patented FWGE from one manufacturer.

 Adverse events

-The American Food and Drug Administration (FDA) considers FWGE to be safe13.
-Side effects of FWGE include diarrhoea, nausea and vomiting, flatulence and constipation5.
+The American Food and Drug Administration (FDA) considers FWGE to be safe (Boros 2005).
+Side effects of FWGE include diarrhoea, nausea and vomiting, flatulence and constipation (Jakab 2003, Demidov 2008).

 Contraindications